electron/electron-docs-linter/README.md

 ## Installation

-The module just exports a JSON object, so it will work with any version of node or browserify.
+The module exports a function that parses markdown docs in a given directory, then returns a JSON representation of the docs.

 ```sh
 npm install electron-apis --save